 It may appear somewhat inefficient to use a section of memory and a special statement to store device addresses when the address can be supplied in the statement or command itself or when, as in the normal case, no address need be supplied at all.
 If the Device Table were used exclusively to store device addresses, there would hardly be justification for belaboring the reader with an explanation of its purpose and operation.
-In fact, however, the Device Table serves a second and far more important function in connection with disk operations.
+However, the Device Table serves a second and far more important function in connection with disk operations.
 The slots in the Device Table are utilized by the system to hold critical sector address information on currently open data files.
 Without the Device Table, therefore, it would not be possible to maintain multiple open files on the disk.

-The Device Table slots #1 - #6 are used to store tape information as well as disk file information.
-A file statement of the form SELECT #1 10A, example, for cassette address 10A opposite file the tape stores number #1 in the Device Table.
-If you are usina disk conjunction, therefore, be sure to use and tape in different file numbers for your tape and disk files. however, that the default slot (opposite #0) is Note. reserved for disk use exclusively; no tape address can be stored in the default slot.
-The default tape address (assigned in a SELECT TAPE statement) is stored in another portion of memory outside the Device Table.
+The Device Table slots #1 - #6 are used to store other device information as well as disk file information.
+A statement of the form SELECT #1 04C, for example, stores the interface board address 04C opposite file number #1 in the Device Table.
+If you are using disk in conjunction with another device be sure to use different file numbers for your disk and non-disk files.
+Note, however, that the default slot (opposite #0) is reserved for disk use exclusively.

-6.3 MAINTAINING MULTIPLE OPEN DATA FILES ON DISK
+3.3 MAINTAINING MULTIPLE OPEN DATA FILES ON DISK

-The concept of an "open" data file was introduced in Chapter 5 with little exposition.
+The concept of an "open" data file was introduced in Chapter 2 with little exposition.
 It was pointed out simply that DATASAVE DC OPEN and DATALOAD DC OPEN are used to "open" and "reopen" a data file on disk; the actual procedures followed by the system in opening or reopening a file were left as undefined and faintly magical internal operations.

-In fact, of course, there is nothing magical about these operations at all.
+In fact, there is nothing magical about these operations at all.
 The system follows a specific and clearly defined procedure in opening a data file.
 To understand this procedure, however, you should first consider the kinds of information the system requires in order to be able to access a file.
 Such information includes: